-This document contains the following sections: Section 2 describes the basic physics of passive microwave remote sensing of soil moisture; Section 3 provides a description of the SMAP L2_SM_P and L3_SM_P data products; Section 4 introduces the baseline algorithm, along with other algorithm options; Section 5 addresses the use of the SMAP Algorithm Testbed in assessing algorithm performance and estimating error budgets for each candidate algorithm; Section 6 discusses the use of ancillary data and various flags; Section 7 presents procedures for downselecting to a baseline algorithm and for validating the data products; Section 8 provides a list of references; and Appendix 1 contains additional information about correcting observed brightness temperature for the presence of water bodies.
+This document contains the following sections: Section 2 describes the basic physics of passive microwave remote sensing of soil moisture; Section 3 provides a description of the SMAP L2\SM\P and L3\SM\P data products; Section 4 introduces the baseline algorithm, along with other algorithm options; Section 5 addresses the use of the SMAP Algorithm Testbed in assessing algorithm performance and estimating error budgets for each candidate algorithm; Section 6 discusses the use of ancillary data and various flags; Section 7 presents procedures for downselecting to a baseline algorithm and for validating the data products; Section 8 includes brief descriptions of the 6 pm and 9 km products; Section 9 provides a list of references; and Appendices 1 and 2 contain the data fields for the L2\SM\P and L2\SM\P\E output products, respectively.
 This ATBD will be updated as additional work is completed in the pre- and post-launch periods.